-Using Connect-Time Failover with Oracle
+Using Connect-Time Failover with Oracle RAC (Deprecated)

-WebLogic Server provides Connect-Time Failover for legacy applications that use data sources configured to use connect-time failover and load balancing.
+This chapter provides information on how WebLogic Server provides Connect-Time Failover (deprecated) for legacy applications that use data sources configured to use connect-time failover and load balancing.

-Note: New applications should consider using a GridLink Data Source, which provides the same capabilities.
-See Section 4.1, "What is a GridLink Data Source."
+Note: New applications should a GridLink Data Source, which provides the same capabilities.
+See Section 4.1, "What is a GridLink Data Source" and "Implicit Connection Caching" in the Database JDBC Developer's Guide.